 Lapsed appropriations are the legally adopted appropriations less net warrants issued for the 14 month period from July to August of the following year and re-appropriations to subsequent years according to SAMS records.
-For the years ending June 30, 2018 and June 30, 2017, lapsed appropriations included the legally adopted appropriations less net warrants issued for the 16 month period from July to October of the following year and the 15 month period from July to September of the following year respectively.
+For the years ending June 30, 2019 and June 30, 2018, lapsed appropriations included the legally adopted appropriations less net warrants issued for the 16 month period from July to October of the following year.